News feed Date: 29 July, 2019

-“This is one of the world’s oldest Residence-by-Investment programs which has not seen a price increase since its inception nearly 30 years ago.
-As such, it is long over-due and is only being adjusted for inflation which is reasonable.
-The United States remains a highly desirable destination for private clients who are looking for business opportunities in America, better education for their children and greater overall quality of life for their families.”
+“This is one of the world’s oldest residency-by-investment programs.
+It has not seen a price increase since its inception nearly 30 years ago.
+As such, it is long overdue and is only being adjusted for inflation which is reasonable.
+The United States remains a highly desirable destination if you’re looking for business opportunities in America, better education for your children, and greater overall quality of life for your families.”

 As we get closer to the November 21st price increase, it is highly likely that we will see a dramatic rise in the number of application submissions, which will only result in longer processing times.
-As such, this may bring some clients to consider other English-speaking destinations to avoid excessive processing delays, such as Ireland, Malta or the United Kingdom.
+As such, this may bring some clients to consider other English-speaking destinations to avoid excessive processing delays, such as Ireland, Malta, and the United Kingdom.

 Latitude is proud to partner with the top Regional Centers in the United States that offer a variety of investment options.
 From chartered schools on the East Coast to Hotel Developments on the West Coast, there is the right project for every applicant’s preference.

-To start your journey towards a US Green Card contact Jon Green today.
+To start your journey towards a US Green Card, don’t delay and contact Jon Green today.